APPiLY Technologies Logo

 Intangible Factors that Contribute to the Cost of Mobile App Development

 A Mobile application is a complex piece of software.
-It must operate seamlessly across different types of hardwares, mobile platforms, screen sizes and OS versions.
-It must cater to users from diverse regions, demographics and varying levels of technical skill.
-It must integrate smoothly with other softwares and systems such as payment gateways, backend database and cloud infrastructure.
+The app must operate seamlessly across different types of hardware, mobile platforms, screen sizes and OS versions.
+Users from diverse regions, demographics and varying levels of technical skill must be accommodated.
+Seamless integration with other software and systems such as payment gateways, backend database and cloud infrastructure is also required.

 Many critical factors of a mobile application such as scalability, reliability and extensibility are not tangible and easily identifiable at the initial stages.
-However they contribute significantly towards the success and longevity of the app.
-Lets look into some of these intangible factors in more detail.
+However, they contribute significantly towards the success and longevity of the app.
+Let us look into some of these intangible factors in more detail.

 A Robust Software Architecture